Vineyard area: Found almost solely in the Thermenregion. Its cultivation is decreasing.

 Leaf: medium-sized; circular; five to seven lobes; veins are red; deeply lobed.
 A key characteristic: reddish-bronze vine shoots (thus the name Rotgipfler)

 Grape cluster: medium to large; very compact juicy berries; conical; greenish yellow colour.

 Ripening time: mid to late season

-Importance, conditions: Only in the Thermenregion can appropriate growing conditions from climate and soil be found.
+Significance, conditions: Only in the Thermenregion can appropriate growing conditions with respect to climate and soil be found.
 Warm south-facing vineyard sites with good calcareous-based soils are necessary, otherwise shoot growth diminishes significantly.
 Good vigorous sites bring consistently high yields.

-Wine: With strong yield limitation, the wine shows a high extract content, pleasant acidity and a fine bouquet.
-It tends to age slowly and is usually blended with the Zierfandler variety.
+Wine: With strict yield control, the wine shows a high extract content, pleasant acidity and a fine bouquet.
+It tends to age slowly and is mostly produced as a single-varietal wine, but also blended with the variety Zierfandler.